 7. Hire a Petsitter/Dogwalker

-Dogs are social animals and it is not natural for them to be alone.
-Even the best-trained puppy should not be expected to stay home for more than 8 hours, even if he is potty trained.
+Dogs are social animals, and it’s not natural for them to be alone for a long time.
+Even the best-trained puppy shouldn’t be expected to stay home for more than a few hours.

-Puppies also need to release a ton of energy and eat several times a day so make sure you have a plan when you are running late.
+Puppies also need to release a lot of energy, and they should eat a few times a day, so make sure you have a plan when you’re running late.